 Can I add a watermark or filter without forking the library?

-Yes — that's exactly what the SnapDOM plugin system is for.
+Yes.
+That's exactly what the SnapDOM plugin system is for.
 Use the colorTint, filter or timestampOverlay plugins, or write your own with two callbacks (afterClone / beforeExport).
 Browse the plugins page for the full list.

 How do I export to PDF?